-To determine the technical and institutional design of the Caribbean Centre for Renewable Energy and Energy Efficiency (CCREEE) a consultative preparatory process was executed by SIDS DOCK and UNIDO in cooperation with the CARICOM Energy Unit and financial support of Austrian Development Agency (ADA).
+To determine the technical and institutional design of the Caribbean Centre for Renewable Energy and Energy Efficiency (CCREEE) a consultative preparatory process was executed by SIDS DOCK and UNIDO in cooperation with the CARICOM Energy Unit and the financial support of Austrian Development Agency (ADA).
 The process included broad stakeholder consultations, the development of a needs assessment and a project document on the first operational phase of the centre.

 The needs assessment revealed that a significant number of Caribbean islands have made considerable progress in the creation of enabling national environments for the promotion of renewable energy (RE) and energy efficiency (EE).
-However, in some of the areas the implementation of policy commitments is still in the initial stages and have not been transformed into real investments or created a vibrant market and industrial sector.
+However, in some areas, the implementation of policy commitments is still in the initial stages and have not been transformed into real investments or created a vibrant market and industrial sector.
 There is the impression that the local private sector and industry in the Caribbean do not take advantage of the growing sustainable energy market and job opportunities.

-There still exists a broad range of barriers which need to be addressed, in order to take full advantage of RE&EE potentials.
+There still exists a broad range of barriers which need to be addressed, in order to take full advantage of RE&EE potential.
 The needs assessment revealed that the existing regional institutional support framework is not prepared to support CARICOM Member States effectively to reach the established RE&EE targets.
 The assessment identified major regional thematic opportunity gaps in the areas of capacity development, knowledge and data management, awareness raising as well as investment and business promotion in the sustainable energy sector.
-Based on the identified gaps the creation of the Caribbean Centre for Renewable Energy and Energy Efficiency (CCREEE) was recommended.
+Based on the identified gaps, the creation of the Caribbean Centre for Renewable Energy and Energy Efficiency (CCREEE) was recommended.

 The Thirty-Sixth Regular Meeting of the Conference of Heads of Government of the Caribbean Community (CARICOM), held at Bridgetown, Barbados, 2-4 July 2015, endorsed the establishment of CCREEE as the implementation hub for sustainable energy activities and projects within the region.
 The offer of the Government of Barbados to host the centre in Bridgtown was accepted.
-The decision was based on the results of a competetive selection process.
+The decision was based on the results of a competitive selection process.